Information Asymmetry: Adverse Selection and Moral Hazard

 For instance, investors who invested their funds with Bernard Madoff lost most of their $65 billion because Madoff was running a Ponzi scheme rather than investing the money as the investors intended, paying people who were withdrawing their money with money received from new investors.
 Madoff had not actually invested any of his client's money for years.
 During the 2008 Great Recession, more money was being withdrawn than was coming in, so the Ponzi scheme finally collapsed — decades after it began.

-People who invested in American International Group (AIG) thought that their money was relatively safe because they were investing in an insurance company that had the highest credit rating given by the credit rating agencies.
+People who invested in American International Group (AIG) thought that their money was safe because they were investing in an insurance company that had the highest credit rating given by the credit rating agencies.
 However, AIG was also selling credit default swaps on mortgage-backed securities (MBSs) that started to default in large numbers in 2008 requiring them to post more collateral than they had.
 Why did AIG take such risks?
 Because the traders who sold the credit default swaps (CDSs) were receiving huge bonuses and they didn't have to bear the risk — AIG did.
 But AIG wasn't concerned about risks because it was too big to fail, since they were selling most of these CDSs to banks and other investors.
 Hence, if AIG couldn't make the payments on the CDSs or post collateral as the CDS contracts required if AIG's credit rating dropped, then the government must bail them out; otherwise, many other banks would collapse if they did not receive the payments on their defaulted MBSs.
 Indeed, the government did bail them out, wiping out the stockholders of the company.
-Here, moral hazard resulted because the traders took the risks for huge profits and bonuses, but didn't have to bear the risks — indeed, most of them got their bonuses, anyway!
+Here, moral hazard resulted because the traders took the risks for huge profits and bonuses, but didn't have to bear the risks — indeed, most got their bonuses, anyway!

 Another type of moral hazard, sometimes called morale hazard, occurs most frequently with insurance, where insurance coverage causes the insured to be less vigilant about controlling risk because they have insurance to cover any losses.